No Tags Found!

 Aamir Shaikh: A Seasoned HR Professional Driving Organizational Excellence

 Aamir Shaikh is a seasoned human resources professional with an impressive career spanning over 18 years.
-His extensive experience in HR processes, administration, operations, and client relationship management has established myself as a hands-on, proactive troubleshooter with a proven ability to identify business challenges, initiate strategic change, and implement effective solutions.
+His extensive experience in HR processes, administration, operations, and client relationship management has established himself as a hands-on, proactive troubleshooter with a proven ability to identify business challenges, initiate strategic change, and implement effective solutions.

 The professional journey began at Chanakya International Pvt.
 Ltd., where he currently holds the position of HR Manager.
 In this role, he spearheads the company's day-to-day HR activities, handling the entire employee life cycle.
 Aamir plays an active role in performance management systems and the annual increment cycle, collaborating closely with management and stakeholders to formulate HR policies.
 He is adept at creating comprehensive job descriptions and training modules, conducting manpower planning and needs analysis, and developing robust recruitment and induction processes.

-Prior to his current role,I have served as the HR Manager at Automotive Manufacturers Pvt.
+Prior to his current role, Aamir served as the HR Manager at Automotive Manufacturers Pvt.
 Ltd., where he led the HR functions for Maruti Arena and Ashok Leyland dealerships across Maharashtra.
 During his tenure, Aamir successfully revamped the entire HR process, ensuring smooth operations and streamlining various HR functions.
 He spearheaded an increase in critical sales manpower, helping the company achieve its target market share.
-My strategic interventions resulted in a reduction in attrition to less than 15% and an increase in retention to 35%.
+His strategic interventions resulted in a reduction in attrition to less than 15% and an increase in retention to 35%.
 He also ensured strict HR compliance with company directives, collaborating closely with the Legal and HSE teams.

 The professional journey also includes a stint as a Senior Admin Executive at IIJT Infotech Computer Education, where he implemented general administrative tasks, maintained efficient control mechanisms, and liaised with government departments.
 Additionally, he served as an Assistant Duty Manager (Sales and Operations) at The Mobile Stores – Essar Telecom, where he oversaw routine store operations, target analysis, customer complaint handling, and performance management.

-My academic credentials include a Post-Graduate Diploma in Human Resource Management from Wellingkar's Institute of Management Development and Research, as well as a Graduate degree in English Literature and Psychology from Mumbai University.
+His academic credentials include a Post-Graduate Diploma in Human Resource Management from Wellingkar's Institute of Management Development and Research, as well as a Graduate degree in English Literature and Psychology from Mumbai University.
 He has also received training on Spine HRMS and Payroll Software.

 Hope this provides you some information for modification of your CV.
+All the best for your future endeavor.

 Thanks